baentsch/oqs-software/haproxy/README.md

 Setting this variable (e.g., by `export OQSWARNINGDISABLE=1`) causes the system to no longer display the non-productiveness warning.

+## HAproxy Appliance

+The build script `scripts/dockerbuild.sh` also creates an appliance-style, OQS-enabled HAproxy in reverse proxy configuration as another docker image.
+This docker image only contains the basics required to run HAproxy in a QSC configuration.
+It does not contain curl as a frontend nor lighttpd as backend.
+It can be started with all the same parameters introduced above via the script `scripts/appliance-run.sh`.
+This script takes as optional parameter the address of the backend this HAproxy shall connect to.
+Default backend is at `127.0.0.1:82`.

+**Note**: This appliance has a plain HTTP *backend* and an OQS-enabled *frontend*.
+By properly changing the configuration of `haproxy.cfg` the backend configuration can be changed to a TLS-protected one as well, of course.

-## Appliance
+## Local Appliance

-The folder `alpine` contains Dockerfiles and related scripts to create a small, OQS-enabled HAproxy appliance.
+The folder `alpine` contains Dockerfiles and related scripts to create a small, OQS-enabled (forward) HAproxy appliance.
+The purpose of this local appliance is to shield client software from (having to use) QSC-enabled software via a simple HTTP interface.
+As such, it has an OQS-**backend** and a plain HTTP frontend.
+By properly changing the configuration of `haproxy-appliance.cfg` (e.g., providing suitable certificates) the frontend may also be TLS-protected.

 ### Architecture